Use Your Scraps: Learn How To Make Fabric Twine!

-This is my work in progress.
-In a few weeks I will let you know how to make a nice basket..
+As the image below shows, it is defintely a work in progress.
+In my next blog post, I will let you know how to make a nicely shaped basket..
 But for now, I’m still practicing :-)

 Zero waste, baby!